-Big Takeaway: Ideally, you’re looking for a 5+ gallon tank equipped with a heating mechanism and a lid.
+Big Takeaway: Ideally, you’re looking for a 5+ gallon betta fish tank equipped with a heating mechanism and a lid.
 Make sure your filter, plants, and hides are fin-friendly.

-While we have all seen Bettas housed in jar sized aquariums and typically sized, 1-gallon fish bowls, please don’t subject your Betta to these tiny “homes”.
-Bettas are flighty fish and love to stretch their fins while exploring.
-A bare minimum size tank should be 2.5 gallons, but ideally, you’ll use a 5+ gallon tank.
+While we have all seen Bettas housed in jar-sized aquariums and typically sized, 1-gallon fish bowls, please don’t subject your Betta to these tiny “homes.”

 The Temperature (and Heaters)

 As mentioned before, Betta fish come from tropical climates.
 Therefore, you should maintain aquarium temperatures between 78-80 degrees.